 To this day, Peter’s whole body of work has appeared in many publications worldwide, including The Sunday Times Magazine, The Guardian, The Washington Post, Marie Claire, Esquire and Le Figaro.
-His monochrome portraits of leprosy victims were exhibited in the National Portrait Gallery in London in 2001.
+His monochrome portraits of leprosy victims have been exhibited in the National Portrait Gallery in London.

-Peter continues living out of one suitcase and working with a digital H5D 50c Hasselblad often with mobile lighting to capture studio-quality images in the most remote areas of the field.
+Peter continues living out of one suitcase and working with a digital H5D 50c Hasselblad along with mobile lighting to capture studio-quality images in the most remote areas of the world.

 I have had the pleasure of commissioning Peter, on behalf of Greenpeace, for a number of occasions, most notably in India for stories on the sinking Sunderbans, genetically engineered cotton and the sacred disappearing Gangotri glacier in the Himalayas.
 Once taking the assignment Peter is professional from the word go.
 He goes to great lengths to produce in depth story telling with exceptional pictures, testimonials and strong backup material.